 Covid-19 has further amplified an already growing concern around the death of our high streets, not just in Rugby but nationwide.

-In terms of growth however, Rugby has seen rapid development over the past 20 years.
+In terms of growth specific to Rugby, there has been rapid development over the past 20 years.
 In fact, it is estimated that the population of Rugby will rocket by nearly 20 per cent in 2037 – from 100,000 to 120,000 – more than any borough in the county.
 This growth comes as no surprise, as the town is perfectly situated at the heart of the country, surrounded by a great motorway network and 50 mins by rail to Euston station in London.
 This makes the town ideally situated to see our London-based clients.

 So why isn’t Rugby high street, or others in the country growing in tow with population?
-Established outlets are situating themselves on retail parks such as Elliott’s Field, which offer free parking and easy accessibility.
+Why aren’t more independants letting spaces?
+As already touched upon, the more stablished outlets (Boots, TK Maxx etc) are situating themselves on retail parks such as Elliott’s Field, which offer free parking and easy accessibility.
 In addition, the less-established independent businesses are (by-and-large) not working hard enough to understand market forces, the retail landscape or the environments they operate within.

 *The newly rejuvenated – Elliott’s Field Shopping Park in Rugby.

 Having grown up myself in Rugby, I had my first bicycle from Thorntons Cycle Centre and also purchased a number of times from Jotto Toy Store.
 Both of these independents were hugely successful over many decades, so why have they recently been pressured into closing their doors?